lakaThabrew/CineAI/README.md

 ### Groq API Key
 1. Go to [Groq Console](https://console.groq.com/)
 2. Sign up with your email
-3. Navigate to "API Keys" section
+3. Navigate to the "API Keys" section
 4. Create a new API key
 5. Copy the key (starts with `gsk_`) to your `.env` file

 ## 📖 Usage Examples

-### AI Recommendations
+### 🦾 AI Recommendations
 ```
-"I want a sci-fi movie like Blade Runner"
+"I want a sci-fi movie like Blade Runner."
-"Suggest a romantic comedy for date night"
+"Suggest a romantic comedy for date night."
 "Dark psychological thriller with great acting"
 "Family-friendly adventure movie"
 "90s action movies with good soundtracks"
 ```

-### Search & Filter
+### 🔍 Search & Filter
 - Search by movie title
 - Filter by genre, year, or rating
 - Sort by popularity or release date